 You should take particular care in the period surrounding Friday prayers, due to the risk of further violence and unrest in all parts of Yemen.

 Stay in touch with the Department of Foreign Affairs and Trade in Canberra or the Australian Embassy in Riyadh (see Where to Get Help for details).
 You should continue to avoid locations known to be frequented by foreigners.

 Australians who remain in Yemen should ensure they have appropriate personal security measures in place.
-Australians in Yemen should prepare a contingency plan to enable departure from Yemen in the event of a sudden further deterioration in the security environment.
+Australians in Yemen should prepare a contingency plan to enable self-funded departure from Yemen in the event of a sudden further deterioration in the security environment.
 Protests and demonstrations may also affect your ability to travel by road.
 As a precautionary measure, you should ensure you have adequate supplies of water, food, fuel, cash and medications and that your documentation remains up to date.
 You are responsible for ensuring that your contingency plan is regularly reviewed and is appropriate for your personal circumstances.

 Despite government efforts to disarm the population, weapons are still readily available within Yemen and the tribes are often heavily armed.

 Armed carjacking has occurred in many parts of the country.
 Drive with your vehicle's doors locked and windows up at all times.

 Petty crime, such as pickpocketing and bag snatching, is rare but does occur.
 Credit card fraud, such as skimming, also occurs.

 Unaccompanied women can be vulnerable to harassment.
 Women should take care when travelling alone, particularly at night.